Client Management

 Creating a new client

-To add a new client, click the Add button at the top of the Clients page.
-This opens a two-step form that walks you through entering all the relevant details.
+To add a new client, click the Add Client button at the top of the Clients page.
+This opens a two-step form that walks you through entering the relationship details and optional branding.

-- Click the Add button in the top-right corner.
+2. Click the Add Client button in the top-right corner.

-- Step 1 - Details: Fill in the client name, phone, email, Met on date, address, and client reference (referral source).
+3. Step 1 - Details: Fill in the client name, phone, email, Met on date, address, contact persons, and client reference.

-- Step 2 - Branding: Upload a logo for the client.
+4. Step 2 - Branding: Upload a client logo if you have one.

 Client fields